devopsdays/devopsdays-web/content/events/2019-kansas-city/sponsor.md

 <h2><a id="special">Special Sponsorships</a></h2>

 All special sponsors will have their logo displayed on the DevOpsDays Kansas City website, a tweet before the conference, and a thank you during the conference.
-We do have some flexabilities with these sponsorships, so just ask!
+We do have some flexibilities with these sponsorships, so just ask!
 Email us at [{{< email_organizers >}}].
 <br/><br/>

 <table class = "table table-bordered table-responsive">